Dementia and Memory Problems

 - Remember recent events, appointments or phone

-- The names of people or places.
-This can
+- Remember the names of people or

 - Understand or communicate with others.